 2. Splatter Painting with Cotton Balls

 Similar to our splatter painting, this one should be done outdoors with a large canvas or paper.
-It looks like tons of fun and maybe even a little cathartic.
-I can’t wait to try this out.
+It was so much fun, I’ll admit I had more than a few throws too.
+Cotton ball throwing was a little cathartic!

 3. Raised Salt Painting